sakurawald/sakurawald.github.io/source/_posts/rescue-system-corrupted-after-forced-shutdown-during-system-upgrade.md

 ## Summary

 1. Don't do other jobs while the system is upgrading.
-It's may increase the possible whole os is frozen.
+It's may increase the possibility whole os is frozen.
 2. Always carry a rescue sticker if you are a linux user.

 ## Reference